andreax79/airflow-code-editor/README.md

 # Airflow Code Editor Plugin
 A plugin for [Apache Airflow](https://github.com/apache/airflow) that allows you to edit DAGs in browser.
-It provides a file managing interface within specified directories and it can be used to edit and download your files.
+It provides a file managing interface within specified directories and it can be used to edit, upload, and download your files.
 If git support is enabled, the DAGs are stored in a Git repository.
 You may use it to view Git history, review local changes and commit.

 [![Build Status](https://github.com/andreax79/airflow-code-editor/workflows/Tests/badge.svg)](https://github.com/andreax79/airflow-code-editor/actions)